babo/bigquery-prezi/prezi.md

 # try it at home!
 - this presentation is shared with you
 - try it at home!
+- When you see the value that BigQuery gives you, please contact Nordcloud and we will help you set up an account where you will get a monthly invoice from us in NOK
 - buy Google Cloud services through Nordcloud
 - we invoice it in NOK
 ---